-Golden hour, it’s a beautiful, majestic time of day.
-Although, what exactly is golden hour?
-You can find out by watching the video, or if you prefer the black on white text, the written information is below.
+Golden Hour; it’s a beautiful, majestic time of day.
+Although what exactly causes the golden light, and what are the best methods in You can find out by watching the video, or if you prefer the reading, the written information is beneath the video.

-When the sun is high in the sky from midday to late afternoon, there is very little interference from our atmosphere; the light is bright and the shadows are harsh.
-However, just after sunset or just before sunrise, the sun is just about level to the horizon, and the light has to travel through many miles of dense atmosphere before illuminating what we can see, which decreases the intensity of direct sunlight.
-The blue light emitting from the sun is caught up in the atmosphere leaving more red, yellow and orange to pass through, which gives the sun a nice warm golden glow.
-Very simply, golden hour is a short period just after sunrise and just before sunset.
+When the sun is highest in the sky, (midday to late afternoon), there is very little interference from our atmosphere; the light is bright, and the shadows are harsh.
+However, just after sunset or just before sunrise, the sun is just about level to the horizon, and the light has to travel through many miles of the dense atmosphere before illuminating what we can see, which decreases the intensity of direct sunlight.
+The blue light emitting from the sun is caught up in the atmosphere, leaving more red, yellow, and orange to pass through, which gives the sun a beautiful warm golden glow.
+In brief, golden hour is a short period just after sunrise and just before sunset.

-The colour of the sun sits at a colour temp of around 3500k, which is the type of colour temperature you would get from a tungsten light.
-However, unlike being inside lit by a tungsten light, outside you are welcomed with the luscious warm soft glow of the setting sun.
+The color of the sun sits at a color temp of around 3500k, which is the type of color temperature you would get from a tungsten light.
+However, unlike being inside lit by tungsten light, outside, you are welcomed with the luscious warm, soft glow of the setting sun.
 Because the sun is so parallel with the horizon, our shadows are transformed into longer dynamic shadows that can add a lot of visual interest to your composition.
 The soft light is great for filming and photographing subjects because it’s friendly to dynamic range, so you’re not going to be losing details in the shadows or trying to bring down the overblown highlights.

-Now we know what golden hour is, let’s have a look at what tips you need to have in your pocket to capture good footage.
+Now we know what golden hour is, let’s have a look at what tips you need to have in your pocket to capture excellent footage.

 - The most important tip; do not set your white balance as automatic.
 The camera will read your subject and see that there is too much red in the image and try to counter it by inserting more blue.
-By doing this it will neutralise the skin colour, which is good for most circumstances, but at golden hour it will also remove the golden colour cast.
+By doing this, it will neutralize the skin color, which is suitable for most circumstances, but at golden hour it will also remove the golden colour cast.

-- Shoot with a wide angle lens.
-The sun will paint the landscape in colours that are non-viewable for the 22 other hours of the day.
-Don’t confine yourself to tight framing and shallow depth of field when there’s so much compositional beauty to capture.
+- Shoot with a wide-angle lens.
+The sun will paint the landscape in colors that are non-viewable for the 22 other hours of the day.
+Don’t confine yourself too tight framing and shallow depth of field when there’s so much compositional beauty to capture.

-Golden hour can really make a dull looking area look beautiful, but as mentioned preparation is key.
+Golden hour can really make a dull-looking area look beautiful, but as mentioned, preparation is critical.
 Keep an eye on the weather, and make sure the sky isn’t too cloudy as you may not receive any light at all.
 For more DSLR tutorials, make sure to check out UglyMcGregor on YouTube.